Resize text-+=

 • Be 19 years old or older.

-• Complete a satisfactory Criminal Record Check for the vulnerable sector (reimbursed by SFBC)
+• Complete a satisfactory Criminal Record Check.

 • Cultural competency and respect for all older adults in BC, including people who are BIPOC, LGBTQIA+, and seniors with disabilities.

-Start Date: September 2023
+Start Date: ASAP

-Time Commitment: 5-10 hours per month, depending on availability and clinic dates.
+Time Commitment: 5-10 hours per month.

 To apply, please complete the volunteer form below.